 At 17 I started on the writing path by reading my poems in bookstores, libraries, bars, and on the radio, and traveling as much as I could on a microscopic budget.
 Later I entered the world of trade magazines as a proofreader and an assistant editor.
 Then I grew a career in book editing, web writing, copy writing, and leadership communications.
 For years I wrote in the voice of the company, or the voice of the boss.
 Sometimes I wondered if I had a voice of my own.

 All that time, I was a seeker of spiritual practices for myself: informally studying Christianity (especially the mystics), elementary Judaism and some Sufi writings, sitting with the Society of Friends and meditating with Zen Buddhists.
 I studied yoga, including a semester of Ayurveda (nature- and nutrition-based healing).
 I was ordained as a nondenominational, interfaith minister in 2002 and officiated at more than a hundred weddings before I wrote The Wedding Officiant's Guide.

-After a dream in which I was dying before ever having written a book in my own voice, I turned down a promotion at my company and enrolled in writing classes at San Jose State University.
+After having a dream in which I was dying before ever having written a book in my own voice, I turned down a promotion at my company and enrolled in writing classes at San Jose State University.
 During seven years of studying part-time for a Master of Fine Arts in Creative Writing, I finally allowed the literary and spiritual parts of my life to collaborate and intertwine.
 The Wedding Officiant's Guide was written during that time, and an early draft of Helen and the Masters served as my thesis.
-I caught the biography bug after time-traveling to the early 20th century to learn about Helen.
-Now I am going even further back, researching and tracing the life of an art magazine editor in the Gilded Age.